missVM/alx-system_engineering-devops/0x02-shell_redirections/README.md

 project 9. a script that duplicates the last line of the file

-project 10. a script that deletes all the regular files (not the directories) with a
+project 10. a script that deletes all the regular files (not the directories) with

+project 11.  a script that counts the number of directories and sub-directories in the current directory